explodecomputer/MSHDS-AHDS-formative/formative/week7-answers.md

     - making sure things are run in order
     - managing parallel analysis
     - determining if steps need to be re-run if inputs have changed
-- log the processes
+- log the execution of the processes
 - improve reproducibility
 - make it easier to share your work with others
-- make it easier to run your pipeline on different systems including HPC
+- eventually make it easier to run your pipeline on different systems including HPC

+By the end of this session you will have a `Snakefile` that can run all 6 of the data management scripts that you have generated in your codebase so far.
+Going forwards, as you add more scripts to your codebase, make sure that you include additional rules to your `Snakefile` reflect how those new scripts need to be integrated into the pipeline.

 ## 1. Getting started